t-regx/t-regx.github.io/docs/replace-by-group.md

 This is, in fact, a shorthand for a rather common usage of `callback()` with a function replacing by a capturing group - [Scroll down to see an example](replace-by-group.md#identity).

+Apart from replacing by an inline group, you can also retrieve matched capturing groups with [inline groups](match-group.md).

 ## Overview

 There are several URL addresses in `$links` variable.
 Given a regular expression matching a URL, with a group